No Monthly Fees | FCC Approved

 Get Great Cell Phone Coverage in Your Commercial Building

 Cell Phone Boosting for Commercial Buildings.

-ComSat AV solutions provides cell boosting installations.
+ComSat AV solutions provide cell boosting installations.
 We ensure people are able to use their mobile devices in all parts of casinos, office buildings, or any commercial buildings.
-Mobile devices are critical tools for productivity, job performance, and life safety.
+Mobile devices are critical for productivity, job performance, and life safety.
 We ensure they have mobile access – anytime, anywhere.

 How Does a Cell Phone Signal Boosting Work?

-- Exterior antenna communicates with cell towers close by.
+- The exterior antenna communicates with cell towers close by.